talkjs/tutorials/how-to-create-a-notification-center/how-to-create-a-notification-center.md

 ## Create a conversation with the REST API

 In this tutorial, we'll use TalkJS's [Inbox UI mode](https://talkjs.com/docs/Features/Chat_UI_Modes/The_Inbox/), with chat history on the left and the current selected conversation on the right, as in the demo image above.
-You could also build a notification center based on the [Chatbox UI mode](https://talkjs.com/docs/Features/Chat_UI_Modes/The_Chatbox/), which displays a single conversation:
+You could also build a message center based on the [Chatbox UI mode](https://talkjs.com/docs/Features/Chat_UI_Modes/The_Chatbox/), which displays a single conversation:

 !!
 2-chatbox-demo.jpg

-In this case you would follow the same steps as for an inbox, but add all notifications to a single conversation.
+In this case you would follow the same steps as for an inbox, but add all messages to a single conversation.

-To send the notifications, we'll use TalkJS's [REST API](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction/).
+To send the messages, we'll use TalkJS's [REST API](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction/).
 The REST API needs a secret API key, which has full admin access to your TalkJS account, so we'll need a backend to call it from.

 In this tutorial we will use the [`node-fetch` module](https://github.com/node-fetch/node-fetch) to send the HTTP requests to the API, but you can use another library if you prefer.
 Import `node-fetch` at the start of your backend code: